 Southwestern Texas Synod is committed to active involvement in nurturing faith and trust in the living God.
 This commitment is grounded in our baptismal covenant to grow in faith, love, and obedience to the will of God, as we also love our neighbor and seek justice in the world.
 We believe faith formation is a gift of the Holy Spirit that continues throughout life.
 Communities of faith join the ongoing work of the Holy Spirit by engaging in faith practices and educational ministries.
 Recognizing and attending to God’s presence and the Christian community is necessary for lifelong formation and transformation.

-Meets the FIRST THURSDAY of the MONTH (via Zoom now) at 10:30 AM
+Meets the THIRD THURSDAY of the EVEN MONTHS (in person) at 10:00 AM